How to Manage Large Brain Imaging Experiments

 Experiment 3: Downstream Analysis: All in one plot

 In this graph, the red line is the best value we got from preprocessing, and the radius of each dot shows the standard deviation for 100 exams.
 These graphs show the results of experiments that took place throughout $8 \times 8 \times 100 $ trials.
 We may need to do the same in our supplementary material for all the $8$ targets.
-But, it will only take a few seconds if you have defined proper functions.
+But, it will only take a few seconds if the plotting code reads from well-named CSV files produced by reusable functions.

 18